osbuild/osbuild-composer/.github/PULL_REQUEST_TEMPLATE.md

 If the reason for ticking any of the boxes is ambiguous, please add a short note explaining why.

-For user-visible changes, "adequate documentation" is an entry describing the change for users in docs/news.
-Please refer to docs/news/README.md for details.

 In addition, if this pull request fixes a downstream issue, please refer to test/README.md and add these additional items: